-These Special Purpose Financial Statementshave been prepared for the limited purpose of preparation of the consolidated financial statements of Radisys Corporation, the holding company of the Company.
-As a result, these Special Purpose Financial Statements may not be suitable for another purpose.
-Our report is intended solely for the use of the Company and Radisys Corporation.
+The Special Purpose Financial Statements have been prepared for the limited purpose of preparation of the consolidated financial statements of Radisys Corporation, the holding company of the Company.
+As a result, the Special Purpose Financial Statements may not be suitable for another purpose.
+Our report is intended solely for the internal use of the Company and Radisys Corporation.